andrasq/node-qtimeit/Readme.md

 qtimeit
 =======

-Simple performance profiling tool for both synchronous and asynchronous functions usable to micro-benchmark nodejs language features.
+Simple performance profiling tool for both synchronous and asynchronous functions, usable to micro-benchmark nodejs language features.

-- self-calibrating, can time the speed of even really quick nodejs operations
+- sensitive enough to time even really fast nodejs operations
+- measures just the body of the test function, not the function call
+- self-calibrating, does not include its own overhead in the results
-- can measure functions taking a callback
+- works with both synchronous functions and functions taking a callback
-- supports comparative benchmarking of a suite of test functions
+- allows comparative benchmarking a suite of test functions

-Calibrates and measures by repeatedly running the test function.
+Calibrates and measures by repeatedly running the test function, so avoid unintended side effects.

 Overview
 --------

+Examples of a one-off micro benchmark and a benchmark suite

         var x, y;
         var timeit = require('qtimeit');